History

 HOW TO STUDY HISTORY

-Written over a 1500 year period, the Bible reflects the culture of its day.
+Written thousands of years ago, the Bible reflects the culture of its day.
 Today we’re inclined to interpret Scripture through the lens of our Western individualistic culture, which is very different from the culture of the Bible’s day.
-Journey into the ancient world and watch the text come alive as you grasp the history of the people of that time period.
+With help from a Study Bible, commentary, or the text itself, journey into the ancient world and watch Scripture come alive as you hear the message the way the original audience would have heard it.

 Ask these questions when studying History:

-Who was it written to and who was it written about?
+*Who was it written to?
+Who was it written about?
 How does the Bible describe them?

-Where does the narrative take place and where was it written?
+Where does the narrative take place?
+Where was it written?
 What can you learn about their town and travel?

-When did the events take place and when was it written?
+When did the events take place?
+When was it written?
 What was going on in history at that time?

-Download a FREE beautifully designed printable version of the CHARA Bible Study Guide today!
+Download a beautifully designed printable version of the CHARA Bible Study Guide today!

 KEY PRINCIPLE